microsoft/Windows-DevRel/Tutorials/winui-local-ai/6-phi-silica.md

 Windows Copilot Runtime APIs, the app should first check for the availability of the AI model supporting that feature.
 Unlike typical Windows App SDK APIs, where a developer can call an API to immediately provide functionality or content, the Windows Copilot Runtime APIs rely on the model being available on the user's machine.

-To check if the model required by an AI feature is available on the user's device, begin by calling the `GetReadyState` method.
-This method must be called before every call to the model and will return true if the model being called is installed on the user's device.
+To check if the model required by an AI feature is available on the user's device, begin by calling the `GetReadyState` method and see if it's ready.
+If its not then use the `EnsureReadyAsync` to make sure it's installed on the user's device.

 1. Add the following to the AIModelService